 There are five (5) spots for At-large Representatives open to students from 2015, 2016, and 2017.
 The first three (3) vote-getters will receive full-year terms, the next (2) will receive semester-length terms.

 1. Collect 25 signatures on an election petition.
 Petitions are available in the WSA Office in Usdan or here.
-Petitions are due at 5:00pm on September 13 to the WSA Office.
+Petitions are due at 5:00pm on November 23 to the Candidates Meeting in Usdan 108.

-3. A candidates meeting will be held on September 14 at 11:00am in Usdan 110.
+3. A mandatory candidates meeting will be held on Novemver 23 at 5:00om in Usdan 110.
 If you cannot attend you must send a proxy and notify firstname.lastname@example.org.

-4. The election will be held from September 15 to September 19 at wsa.wesleyan.edu/voting.
+4. The election will be held from Decmber 1 to December 5 at wsa.wesleyan.edu/voting.

 Write-in candidates must obtain sufficient votes to rank in the top ten candidates and must have a minimum of 25 votes.

 Note that students abroad can run in these elections.

 Article IV.
 Composition Of The Wesleyan Student Assembly